Robert Scott Steedman

-Robert Scott Steedman CBE, FREng, FICE (born 10 September 1958) is a British engineer, former academic, TV presenter and standards expert.
+Robert Scott Steedman (born 10 September 1958) is a British engineer, former academic, TV presenter and standards expert.
 He is currently Director-General, Standards at BSI Group, the UK's national standards body.

 Education

 Son of Robert Russell Steedman, Scottish architect and partner of Morris and Steedman Architects, and Susan Elizabeth Sym, Steedman was educated at the Edinburgh Academy from 1963 to 1976.
 He read civil and structural engineering at Manchester University (UMIST) gaining a BSc Hons (1st Class) in 1980.
 He went on to Cambridge University (Queens’ College) where he was awarded an MPhil degree in soil mechanics in 1981.
 He continued his research at St Catharine's College, Cambridge and was awarded a PhD degree in 1984 for his work on the effects of earthquakes on retaining walls.

 Early career

 Steedman was appointed as a lecturer in engineering at the University of Cambridge and elected a fellow of St Catharine’s College, Cambridge in 1983.
 His research focus was geotechnical earthquake engineering, studying problems of liquefaction and soil-structure interaction using the centrifuge facility in the Department of Engineering to build and test scale models of walls, dams, levees and foundations using simulated earthquake shaking under high acceleration fields.

 Later with Andrew Schofield, Steedman commissioned a large centrifuge facility in 1995 in Vicksburg, Mississippi for the US Army Corps of Engineers' Engineer Research and Development Center designed to be used for similar civil engineering related research purposes.
 He visited the Mexico earthquake disaster in 1985 and the Loma Prieta earthquake in 1989.

-Steedman joined earthquake and risk consultants BEQE in 1990, moving to Sir Alexander Gibb and Partners Ltd (later LAW GIBB, now Jacobs) in 1993 where he became Director of Engineering.
+Steedman joined earthquake and risk consultants BEQE in 1990, moving to Sir Alexander Gibb & Partners (later Law Gibb, now Jacobs) in 1993 where he became Director of Engineering.
 He worked on major infrastructure projects in the UK and around the world.

 In 1998, Steedman wrote and presented a 13-episode documentary television series, How Did They Build That? for Ideal World Productions and the Discovery Channel and later contributed to many other documentaries on ancient engineering.

 During the 2000s Steedman worked for structural engineers Whitbybird and then as an independent consultant and forensic engineering expert.
 He participated in the federal investigation into the Hurricane Katrina disaster in New Orleans in 2005.